raganwald/raganwald.github.com/_posts/2014-06-23-multiple-dispatch.md

 This can be done with an `if` statement, of course, but the benefit of breaking problems down by cases is that we can combine small pieces of code in a way that does not tightly couple them.

-We can implement a simple form of pattern matching in JavaScript, and we'll see later that it will be very useful for implementing multiple dispatch.
+We can fake a simple form of pattern matching in JavaScript, and we'll see later that it will be very useful for implementing multiple dispatch.

 ### prelude: return values